calband/calchart/README.txt

 --- CalChart README.txt ---
-Updated on 11/19/2011 by Richard Powell
+Updated on 1/8/2012 by Richard Powell
 ---

+---
+What's new in this version?
+---

+Now you can put a background picture on the field.
+Neat-o!
+Marchers are selectable in the animation screen.
+Updated icon.
+Now less ugly!

 ---
 What is CalChart?